‘Duck Dynasty’ Star Hopes Series Helps Viewers Focus On Their Family And Faith

 Thanks to his Duck Dynasty fame, John Godwin is able to attend a multitude of festivals and events as the guest speaker.
 In those speeches, John Godwin often focuses on what it’s like to work for and hunt with the Robertson family as well as his religious and family-oriented beliefs.

 John Godwin has known the Robertson family well before his time starring on Duck Dynasty.
-The Louisiana native met Phil Robertson as a teenager at a duck-calling contest.
+The Louisiana native met Phil Robertson as a teenager at a duck calling contest.
 John Godwin joined Duck Commander — the Robertson family company that makes duck calls — as an employee in 2002.

 John Godwin remains one of the few full-time employees of the Robertson family business.
-The 54-year-old expressed his gratitude for being accepted into fold by the fowl call makers.
+The 54-year-old expressed his gratitude for being accepted into the fold by the fowl call makers.

 “Working for Duck Commander has been a blessing… I will definitely say that the Robertsons are very giving and passionate people, and I have become family through Christ.”